 RN to BSN Committee: One representative per cohort from the students enrolled in the RN to BSN Program.
-Curriculum Committee: One representative from freshmen, sophomore, junior, senior levels, and RN to BSN.
 Student Affairs Committee: A student representative from each level including freshman, sophomore, junior, senior, and RN to BSN, including one of whom is from Mount Mercy University Association of Nursing Students (MMUANS) and one of whom is from the Nurses of Vision and Action (NOVA) Committee.